 Write the scale degree number of the pedal tone followed by a line.
-The pedal is over when it doesn't sound like there are two distinct harmonic layers occuring so you can end the line at that point.
+The pedal is over when it doesn't sound like there are two distinct harmonic layers occurring so you can end the line at that point.

 Implied means that the musical situation gives the impression that it is a version of some common paradigm, yet it is missing an expected component of the paradigm being compared.
-It's as if the passage reminds the analysts of a paradigm even though it's demonstrably different.
+It's as if the passage reminds the analyst of a paradigm even though it's demonstrably different.